 Our brand started out in 1985 with a yellow identity which was perfect for the time.
 By the mid-90s we moved to a blue palette that successfully saw us through to the last major change in 2009 and Pantone Red 032 #EF3340.
-This was used to good effect across our traditional printed stationery, advertising, signage, website and the spread of social media platforms.
+This was used to good effect across printed stationery, advertising, signage, website and the spread of social media platforms.

 2019 is time for change.
 We’ve decided to stay with a red and went with the more vibrant Pantone Bright Red.
-It’s an orangy, sharper and more engaging hue and works better across all digital output #F93822.
+It’s an orangy, sharper and more engaging hue and works better across digital output #F93822.

 A brand is an evolving marker of an organisation and how it functions.
 Staying fresh and noting current trends is important for any identity.
 Change does not necessarily mean a complete redesign, however, fine adjustments often stop a brand from becoming tired and left behind.